A Step-By-Step Guide

-While changing your business from a DBA to an LLC isn’t an overly complicated process, it’s important to follow the correct steps.
-Here are the key steps you should take to ensure a successful transition:
+While changing your business from a DBA (sole proprietorship) to an LLC isn’t an overly complicated process, it’s important to follow the correct steps to forming an LLC.

 1. Determine If You Can Use Your DBA Name

 States require LLCs to have a name that no other registered business uses.
 You will need to search for your new LLC name to make sure it is unique.

 Assuming you have a doing business as (DBA) name for your sole proprietorship, your existing business name must meet all of your state’s requirements for an LLC.
 You also need to convert or cancel your DBA registration before filing the Articles of Organization for your new LLC.